-Our standard Stage II methodology uses a formula to simplify the summation of discounted cash flows6.
-The formula relies on an assumption that EBI growth, return on new invested capital (RONIC), and return on existing invested capital will be constant during Stage II.
-Analysts are responsible for choosing the growth rate, RONIC, and the length of Stage II, but do not make specific assumptions about revenue, operating costs, and so on.
+Our standard Stage II methodology uses a formula to simplify the summation of discounted cash flows.
+The formula relies on an assumption that EBI growth, return on new invested capital, or RONIC, and return on existing invested capital will be constant during Stage II.
+Analysts are responsible for choosing the growth rate, RONIC, and the length of Stage II but do not make specific assumptions about revenue, operating costs, and so on.

 Stable EBI growth and RONIC also imply stable FCFF growth.
-Let FCFF1 represent a company's free cash flow in the upcoming year (recall that FCFF1=EBI1+NNI1), G represent the growth rate, and WACC represent the discount rate.
-In this case, the company's fair value (FV) today is given by:
+Let FCFF1 represent a company's free cash flow in the upcoming year (recall that FCFF1=EBI1+NNI1), G represent the growth rate, and the weighted average cost of capital, or WACC, represent the discount rate.
+In this case, the company's fair value today is given by:

-$$FV = \frac{FOFF_1}{WACC - G} = \frac{EBI_1 + NNI_1}{WACC - G}$$
+$$FV = \frac{FCFF_1}{WACC - G} = \frac{EBI_1 + NNI_1}{WACC - G}$$

-Let us also define the investment rate (IR) as the percentage of EBI that is reinvested in the business and return on new invested capital as the incremental EBI generated from increases in invested capital.
+Let us also define the investment rate, or IR, as the percentage of EBI that is reinvested in the business and return on new invested capital as the incremental EBI generated from increases in invested capital.
 That is: